In Ruby 2.4 when we pass a block to a method, which further passes to another

 through various methods.

-Proc creation is one of heavyweight operation because
+Proc creation is one a heavyweight operation because

-we need to store all of local variables (represented by Env objects in MRI internal) to the heap.
+we need to store all local variables (represented by Env objects in MRI internal) in the heap.

-If the block is accessed somewhere then it creates a Proc object by the given block.
+If the block is accessed somewhere else, then it creates a Proc object by the given block.

-This resulted in lesser memory allocation and faster execution.
+This results in lesser memory allocation and faster execution.

-As we can see there is considerable improvement in execution time in Ruby 2.5 when
+As we can see, there is considerable improvement in execution time when